 You can use a "Microsoft Account" (LiveID/passport) to sync calendar and contacts over-the-air.
 If you don't have an "Microsoft Account", create an outlook.com account (or add an Outlook.com alias to your account, if you have one for your email address) and set it up in Outlook using auto account setup.
 For more information, see Sync Calendar and Contacts Using Outlook.com

-Email accounts should be configured directly on the smartphone, preferably as an IMAP account so sent items, deleted items, and read state are synced with Outlook (also configured for IMAP).
+If you added your email address to Outlook.com as an alias or connected account, it is generally better (IMHO) to configure it directly on the smartphone, preferably as an IMAP account (so sent items, deleted items, and read state sync with Outlook desktop, which is also configured for IMAP).

 I want to sync my contacts and calendar back and forth with my Android smartphone.
 Will Outlook 2010 sync freely with Android?

 To sync an Android phone directly with Outlook requires the use of a third party utility.
 Outlook has no part in the sync process, it only supplies the data you want to sync.
 Sync software does all of the work.